alamedyang/magedocs/Obsidian/jargon_and_syntax.md

 ## Style Guide

-- My personal naming convention for [[identifiers|identifiers]] is `camel_case` but there is no grammatical requirement for any particular paradigm.
+- Our naming convention for [[identifiers|identifiers]] is `camel_case` but there is no grammatical requirement for any particular paradigm.
-- Keeping identifiers as barewords helps legibility, so is currently preferred.
+- Keeping identifiers as barewords helps legibility, so is preferred.
     - Barewords may no longer contain hyphen (`-`), a word breaking character, because it made renaming identifiers en masse difficult.
 (No language server!)
 Most such cases were replaced with `_` but not all.
 All remaining cases are wrapped in double quotes at least, which will make it easier to rename them than before.
 - Using language keywords like `player` is preferred to the long form (`entity "%PLAYER%"`).